lanl-ansi/PowerModels.jl/README.md

 `Pkg.checkout("PowerModels")`

 At least one solver is required for running PowerModels.
 The open-source solver Ipopt is recommended, as it is extremely fast, and can be used to solve a wide variety of the problems and network formulations provided in PowerModels.
-The Ipopt solver can be installed via tha package manager with,
+The Ipopt solver can be installed via the package manager with,

 `Pkg.add("Ipopt")`